harplife/zettelkasten/math/precalculus/Chapter 5/3_Trigonometric_Graphs.md

 The number of cycles a periodic function (sine and cosine) completes over a set interval (usually $2\pi$) is called <mark class="hltr-trippy">Frequency</mark>.

 The standard period of sine/cosine is $2\pi$.
-However, when the function is transformed such that the graph is horizontally compressed/stretched,
+However, when the function is transformed such that the graph is horizontally compressed/stretched, it becomes this :

 $$
-y = \sin(Bx)
+y = \sin B(x)
 $$

 The **period** of the transformed function is related to frequency, such that :